adfeel220/MultiAgentPathFindingMILP.jl/docs/src/theories.md

   Note that nonzero vertex safe window already prevents swapping.

-## Discrete-time Non-binding MAPH
+## Discrete-time Non-binding MAPF

-We formulate the MAPH problem in discrete time.
+We formulate the MAPF problem in discrete time.
 That is, the actions are done within a fixed unit time, and only 1 action allowed at each unit time.

 A non-binding setting means an agent can use a vertex as a stepping stone without paying the cost on it.
 One can imagine the case when an express train passes through a station without stopping.
 Equivalently, the agent can only choose to either go on a vertex or go on an edge at each time slot, different from the binding case where an agent does both within a time slot.